niflylab/TACI_CalciumImagingPlugin/README.md

  ----------------

 ### MERGE Organization Example G
-1) The MERGE function combines all the ∆F/F<sub>0</sub> columns from the *Neuron #.csv* files into one file and renames each column to match the *Neuron #.csv* file it came from.
+1) The MERGE function combines all the ∆F/F<sub>0</sub> columns from the *Neuron #.csv* files into one file and renames each column to match the *Neuron #.csv* file where it came from.
 It then calculates the average and SEM of the ∆F/F<sub>0</sub> columns.
-The file is named *merged_data.csv* and is saved into a new *merged_data* folder within the *results* folder as is shown in [Organization Example G](#organization-example-g).
+The file is named *merged_data.csv* and is saved into a new *merged_data* folder under the *results* folder as is shown in [Organization Example G](#organization-example-g).
-2) The code also creates and saves a graph named Average_dF_F0.png which plots the average ∆F/F<sub>0</sub> with the position T into the *merged_data* folder.
+2) This function also generates a graph named Average_dF_F0.png which plots the average ∆F/F<sub>0</sub> of all neurons over time in the *merged_data* folder.
 3) All the *Neuron #.csv* files have to be in the same folder so the ∆F/F<sub>0</sub> of each neuron can be averaged and plotted.
-4) An example Plugin input for the results folder that would be created from Practice > Analysis > results
+4) The following is a Plugin input example for the results folder that would be created from Practice > Analysis > results

 <img width="696" alt="Screen Shot 2022-07-06 at 9 52 42 PM" src="https://user-images.githubusercontent.com/23412608/177673274-90df9b74-ab58-405e-a9a2-f508e1b6a37b.png">